 Public health is the art and science of improving health through the organised efforts of society.

-- Learn from some of the country’s leading public health scientists and researchers, based in our award-winning Institute of Applied Health Sciences.
+• Learn from some of the UK’s leading public health scientists and researchers, based in our award-winning Institute of Applied Health Sciences.

-Access their skills and teaching online, wherever you are in the world, on a flexible online course that fits around full-time work.
+Access their skills and teaching wherever you are in the world, with this flexible online course that fits around full-time work.

 Build credits towards a Masters degree